-Also I want to point out so it’s crystal clear!
+Also I want to point out so that it’s crystal clear.
 LMI is added onto your overall principal (total amount borrowed) meaning any interest calculated is with this LMI figured on top!
 This means you will potentially pay even more for your home.
 You can now see the importance of having a substantial deposit!

 Initial Deposit Required:

 Let’s get back to your deposit.
 The total amount needed will essentially be dictated by the area in which you are willing to live.
 For example the closer you want to live to the heart of the city generally the higher the house/dwelling price will be.